catalyst-cloud/catalystcloud-docs/source/kubernetes/quickstart.rst

 can begin taking this approach.
-The majority of these prerequisites were mentioned at the beginning of this quickstart, but some specific ones for the following example are: to make sure that you have the correct version of the command line tools installed and that you have sourced an open RC file in your environment.
-Once these have been taken care of you can start building your new cluster.
+The majority of these prerequisites were mentioned at the beginning of this quickstart, but some specific ones for the following example are:

+- To make sure that you have the correct version of the command line tools installed
+- To ensure that you have sourced an open RC file in your environment.

+Documentation for both of these can be found under their respective sections:
+:ref:`installing-the-cli` for installation and :ref:`configuring-the-cli` for
+sourcing the open RC file.
+Once these prerequisites have been met we can begin to create a cluster.

 To create a new **development** cluster that is publicly accessible run the following command: